The Sacraments at University Presbyterian Church

 and recall the last meal shared with the apostles.
 Together they symbolize the new covenant

 between God and all people.
 Through the presence of the Holy Spirit, the elements enable us to give thanks, remember, and anticipate God's redemptive work on our behalf.
 At University Presbyterian Church, you do not have to be a member to partake in communion; it is for anyone who is seeking a relationship with Jesus Christ

-Communion is served semi-regularly at the morning services, usually every two months, and almost every week in the 5pm service.
+Communion is served semi-regularly at the morning services, usually every two months, and almost every week during the school year in the 6pm service.